September 2020 NPD: Avengers and Mario lead strong transition into autumn

 Tony Hawk’s Pro Skater 1+2, meanwhile, was another remake hit for Activision.

-“Tony Hawk’s Pro Skater 1 + 2 was the fourth best-selling game in September,” said Piscatella.
+“Tony Hawk’s Pro Skater 1+2 was the fourth best-selling game in September,” Piscatella said.
 “The release achieved the highest launch month dollar sales of any title in Tony Hawk franchise history, surpassing Tony Hawk’s Underground 2, which originally launched in October 2004.”

 Crusader Kings III